Home » Sidemount Diving Articles » Ultimate Guide: How To Set Up A Sidemount Harness

 Sidemount Harness Set Up copyright 2019 Andy Davis

-Again, ensuring that you’ve got a good fit, you can now cut away surplus webbing from the right side of the waist strap.
+Again, ensuring that you’ve got a good fit, you can now cut away surplus sidemount harness webbing from the right side of the waist strap.
 There should be enough length to run through the buckle with maybe 6″ protruding.

 If you will be switching between drysuit and wetsuit, or are worried about future weight gain, you can leave a longer surplus of waistbelt webbing.
 That extra should be on the buckle side; folded back inside the waistbelt and secured together with rubber loops.

-Don’t forget to burn and melt the ends of the webbing once you’ve cut it – otherwise it’ll fray annoyingly.
+Don’t forget to burn and melt the ends of the sidemount webbing once you’ve cut it – otherwise it’ll fray annoyingly.
 Just run a lighter over it until it begins to melt and bubble, then press the end flat with something metal (not your fingers!).

 size sidemount system